-The Department of English is located in the Language and Literature (LL) building.
-Of particular interest to graduate students is the Graduate Student Lounge (LL 311), which contains a small library, refrigerator, coffee maker, and a microwave.
-With plenty of plush couches and chairs, it's the perfect place to meet for group projects-or to just relax and meet your fellow graduate students.
+The Department of English is located in the Ross-Blakley Hall (RBH) building.
+Of particular interest to graduate students is the Graduate Student Lounge (RBH 164), it's the perfect place to meet for group projects-or to just relax and meet your fellow graduate students.